 What is Copyright?

-A copyright is an official declaration stating that an entity owns the rights to reproduce, publish, or sell a certain work of art or technology.
+A copyright is an official declaration stating that an entity or individual owns the right to reproduce, publish, or sell a certain work of art or technology.
 A governing authority approves the copyright, which covers original writings, stage and film works, and many other creations.
-They are the rights of the person who applied for a patent.

-Unless the owner of the patent decides to transfer the rights to a second party through a creative commons license, no other individual is permitted to interfere with such rights.
-It implies that unless the holder of the patent permits it, no other entity is allowed to violate the patent.
+Unless the owner of the copyright decides to transfer the rights to a second party through a creative commons license, no other individual is permitted to interfere with such rights.
+This implies that unless the holder of the copyright permits it, no other entity is allowed to reproduce the copyrighted material.

 Using another person’s work is against copyright law in the US.
-Any person wishing to reproduce or use patented material must seek permission from the owner of the copyright.
-However, creative works of art can be hired.
-It is equivalent to paying the owner so that he can allow someone else to use his work without necessarily taking over ownership.
-That said, it is possible to purchase copyright so that rights to ownership can be transferred to someone else.
+Any person wishing to reproduce or use copyrighted material must seek permission from the owner of the copyright.
+However, creative works of art can be hired (leased).
+This involves paying the owner of the copyright a fee for the right to use his work without taking over ownership of it.
+That said, it is also possible to purchase a copyright from the holder.

 If a person is looking for copyrights registered 40 years ago and onwards, he can find it by simply searching online using its registration number, name, or keyword.
 In addition, copyrights recorded from 1870 to 1977 can be found physically by looking through the copyright card catalog found at the Copyright Public Records Reading Room.